-- Select one of the authentication methods in the Authentication drop-down list: Internal, Active Directory, LDAP.
+Select one of the authentication methods in the Authentication drop-down list: Internal Only, Active Directory or LDAP.

-The Active Directory authentication method is available for the .NET version of OutSystems only, and requires the front-end server to be part of the Active Directory domain.
+The Active Directory authentication method requires the front-end server to be part of the Active Directory domain.

 To use Active Directory domain authentication:

-If you want to enable Integrated Windows Authentication for all applications, click the Windows Integrated Authentication check box.
-If want to enable it only for a selected number of web screens, web flows or web services, do it in Service Studio when designing your application.
+To enable Integrated Windows Authentication for a selected number of web screens, web flows or web services, you have to do so in Service Studio.

-To configure the OutSystems end-user authentication for LDAP server and Active Directory:
+To configure the OutSystems end-user authentication for LDAP server with Active Directory:

 ldap://<LDAP Server>:<Port>/<Base Distinguished Name>.
 To use secure LDAP, use the protocol

-In the example that follows, the LDAP server hostname is
+In the following example, the LDAP server hostname is